sst/sst/www/docs/monitoring-your-app-in-prod.md

 [Lumigo](https://lumigo.io) offers a [Serverless Monitoring and Debugging Platform](https://lumigo.io/).

 To get started, [sign up for an account](https://platform.lumigo.io/signup).
 Then [follow their wizard](https://platform.lumigo.io/wizard) to deploy their stack in your AWS production account.

-Then to enable Lambda monitoring, add a `lumigo:auto-trace` tag to the functions with the value `true`.
+Then to enable Lambda monitoring for a function, add a `lumigo:auto-trace` tag and set it to `true`.

 ```js
 import * as cdk from "@aws-cdk/core";